Sharon A. Mooney

-Sharon A. Mooney is a filmmaker originally from Richmond, Virginia and currently based in Los Angeles.
-She works in experimental, narrative and documentary portraiture, all focused on investigating desire and the human condition.
-Her short videos and installations have screened internationally in festivals and other venues.
+Sharon A. Mooney is a filmmaker originally from Richmond, Virginia and currently based in San Pedro.
+She works in experimental, narrative and non-fiction, all focused on investigating desire and the human condition.
+Her short videos and installations have screened internationally in festivals, microcinemas, and other spaces.
 She is a professor at a film school where she teaches filmmaking, post production, and punk rock cinema.

 News